chadsmith12/go_algorithms/trees/README.md

 A Breadth-First Search works the opposite of a Depth First Search.
 When you use a DFS and using recurrsion you will notice that you are implicitly using a stack.
 When you start using a BFS the opposite happens and now you are going to be using a Queue.

+It's important to note that Depth First Search will preserve shape, while a BFS will not preserve shape.
+So if you were to compare that two binary trees are in-fact the same in contents and shape, then you would want to use a DFS.